Rafael Pi Belda

 Rafael Pi Belda (January 25, 1929 – April 3, 2012) was a Spanish sculptor.
 He studied beaux-arts in Valencia under the guidance of Enrique Pérez Comendador and José Ortells López.
 His works are mainly figurative.

 Biography

 Early years

 Rafael Pi Belda was born in Valencia on 25 January 1929.
 He grew up in a working family.
 His father worked as a furniture restorer though his mother also played a key role in his initiation to the Fine Arts.
-During his childhood years he lived in the historic district of Valencia where numerous artists' studios were devoted to the making of religious images in the vicinity of the Cathedral.
+During his childhood years he lived in the historic district of Valencia where numerous artists' studios were devoted to the making of religious images in the vicinity of Valencia Cathedral.
 The observation of their activity awakened his penchant for sculpture.

 Education

 From the age of sixteen, he attended the workshops of sculptor Carmelo Vicent, where he learnt the techniques of model-making, carving and relief as a preparation for the entrance examination to Real Academia de Bellas Artes de San Carlos de Valencia.
 Between 1947 (aged 18) and 1952 he specialised in sculpture at that school under the tuition of Octavio Vicent, Carmelo Vicent, Enrique Giner and Manuel Beltrán among others.

 In 1952 he received a study grant from the regional government of Valencia that allowed him to pursue his education in Madrid and in Italy.

 Ahí queda eso, Rafael Pi Belda (private collection).